Trichocereus bridgesii (Echinopsis lageniformis)

 KK919 Trichocereus bridgesii, KK920 Trichocereus bridgesii, Trichocereus bridgesii Cristata, TBM type A, TBM type B, Lumberjack, Eileen, Jeans, Psycho0, TBM, Penis Plant, Penis Cactus, Frauenglück or Frauenglueck, Trichocereus bridgesii var.
 Inermis, Eileen,and many more

-Trichocereus bridgesii was temporarily called Echinopsis lageniformis but now belongs to Trichocereus again.
-It´s also called the Bolivian Torch or Achuma and is a very fast growing columnar cactus from the high deserts of Bolivia.
-Despite its similar name, Trichocereus bridgesii should not be confused with Echinopsis bridgesii, which is a clustering, Echinopsis type cactus growing around Bolivia.
+Trichocereus bridgesii is also called the Bolivian Torch or Achuma and is a very fast growing columnar cactus from the high deserts of Bolivia.
 It its extremely drought tolerant and withstands colder temperatures than some other Trichocereus species.
 If you are new to cacti but want to grow one of the San Pedro type cacti, Trichocereus bridgesii is a perfect plant for you.

-Healthy plants have a light green epidermis and between four to eight ribs.
+Healthy plants of Echinopsis lageniformis Trichocereus bridgesii have a light green epidermis and between four to eight ribs.
 The spines can range in coloration from honey-colored to brown, and are located at the nodes in groups of up to four.
-Chemical analysis of some forms of this species has revealed it may contain some mescaline.

 It grows similar to a tree and reaches a size of up to 5 meters.
 The Species is not as glaucous as Trichocereus peruvianus and Trichocereus pachanoi and has a light green epidermis.